anubhavpgit/anubhavpgit.github.io/content/current.md

 Claude finally has a web search feature; I can finally let my ChatGPT+ rest in peace now.
 Well done, soldier.
 You did well. (*Immediately regrets after looking at the Ghibli art images everyone is generating*) :(

-Happy Holi folks!
+Happy Holi, folks!
 I had a lovely Holi celebration here this weekend.
 Currently wrapping up Ferry, [a C compiler in Rust](/blog/ferryman.html).
 The compiler is currently capable of parsing, tokenising, generating an AST and an optimised intermediate representation of the code for a subset of the C language.
 The following steps would be to compile IR to RISC-V assembly.

-Compiled languages are always faster than interpreted languages, which is why ​Microsoft has also announced a [native port of the TypeScript compiler to Go](https://devblogs.microsoft.com/typescript/typescript-native-port/), which earlier was written in TypeScript.
+Compiled languages are always faster than interpreted languages, which is why ​Microsoft has also announced a [native port of the TypeScript compiler to Go](https://devblogs.microsoft.com/typescript/typescript-native-port/), which was earlier written in TypeScript.

 I am also contributing to a process isolation sandbox project, [LIND](https://github.com/Lind-Project), at the Secure Systems Lab at NYU and in some research about Meta's Orion Glasses, particularly focusing on hand-gestured controllers.